How to fix a laptop keyboard not working on Windows 10

 5. Defective keyboard

-Now it is time to replace your keyboard, please buy a new keyboard from eBay or our parts store and replace it by yourself.
+Now it’s time to replace the keyboard.
+Please purchase a new keyboard from eBay or our parts store and replace it yourself.

-Sometimes some keys suddenly do not work, or cannot be pressed.
-These situations are usually caused by the keyboards itself.
-Please fix the issues according to the following three steps.
+Sometimes, specific keys suddenly stop working or cannot be pressed at all.
+This issue is typically caused by the keyboard itself.
+Please fix the problems according to the following three steps.

 1. Clean keyboard

-Maybe there are crumbs hidden under the keycaps.
-Flip the keyboard, use a brush, or air-blowing to clean up the keyboard.
+Maybe there are breadcrumbs hidden under the keycaps.
+Flip the keyboard and use a brush or air blower to clean it.

 2. Key damaged

-If some keys are pressed but cannot be reset, it means that the key has been damaged.
+If some keys are pressed but cannot be reset, it means the key is damaged.
 You need to replace this key or replace the entire keyboard.

 Please open the laptop and reconnect the keyboard cable.

-When using a laptop, we also encounter some cases that the key input is incorrect, usually due to incorrect keyboard settings.
+When using a laptop, we also encounter some cases where the key input is incorrect, usually due to incorrect keyboard settings.

 1. Choose the correct keyboard layout